Fraction to Decimal Calculator

 $$\frac{6458}{749894} < \frac{8798}{846489}$$

-Calculating percentages is one example that illustrates the handy use of fractions in a decimal calculator.
+Calculating percentages is another prime example that illustrates the everyday usefulness of our fraction to decimal calculator.

 $$0.14 < 0.15$$

-Consider a class of 83 students, 37 boys and 46 girls.
-In this class 21 students like literature, 57 like science, and 5 like mathematics.
+Consider a classroom of 83 students, consisting of 37 boys and 46 girls.
+Within this class, 21 students prefer literature, 57 prefer science, and 5 prefer mathematics.

-We can start representing these parts of a whole as fractions.
-Then, the calculator can convert fractions to decimals (rounding to the nearest hundredth), and we can find percentages by multiplying the result by 100 afterward.
+We can represent these demographics as fractions of the whole class.
+By using our tool to convert these fractions to decimals (rounding to the nearest hundredth), we can effortlessly calculate the exact percentages just by multiplying the final decimal by 100.

 $$\frac{37}{83} × 100\%≈ 0.45 × 100\% ≈ 45\%$$